CH-47

 No Fault Found (NFF) & Ambiguous Removals

-Ambiguous indications in demanding systems often lead to conservative removals.
-NFF activity consumes effort, drives repeat bench work, and can disrupt aircraft availability when components return without added understanding.
+Ambiguous indications in demanding systems lead to conservative removals.
+NFF activity consumes effort, drives repeat bench work, and disrupts aircraft availability when components return without added understanding.
+Preserved evidence at the aircraft is what changes the outcome.

 Explore CH-47 NFF →